-"The government summarily executed persons during the year.
+"The government [TFG] summarily executed persons during the year.
 For example, on January 13, a firing squad executed Hussein Mohamed, a government security officer, for killing a woman.
 On March 31, authorities in the semiautonomous region of Puntland executed Jamal Jabir after local courts convicted him of murdering Said Shire six days earlier.
 Clan elders did not allow Jabir to present a full defense in his case."
 [2a] (Arbitrary or Unlawful Deprivation of Life)

-8.46 AI, in its report, Routinely targeted, 1 June 2008, stated: "There was a marked increase in reported extrajudicial executions of civilians by Ethiopian soldiers in November and December 2007."
-[6b] (p10) The AI report continued that the Ethiopian troops were disproportionate in their reaction to attacks; practicing killing by the slitting of throats; using snipers in residential areas; and were [or sic] liable to attack civilians in the event of language difficulties.
+8.52 Amnesty International, in its report, Routinely targeted, 1 June 2008, stated: "There was a marked increase in reported extrajudicial executions of civilians by Ethiopian soldiers in November and December 2007."
+[6b] (p10) The AI report continued that the Ethiopian troops were disproportionate in their reaction to attacks; practiced killing by the slitting of throats; and used snipers in residential areas.
 [6b] (p10-11, pace 11-13) OCHA, in its monthly analysis report (November 2007), had previously noted such activities: